 Samsung continues to be one of the most popular phone manufacturers in the world and with good reason.
 The company's Galaxy S flagship smartphones often pack the greatest tech, innovative designs and easy-to-use functionality that users love.

-To celebrate we've put together a chronological round-up of all the major Samsung Galaxy S smartphones from the first to the recent devices around.
+We've recently had the launch of the Galaxy S10 and the accompanying other models.
+So we thought it would be a great time to put together a chronological round-up of all the major Samsung Galaxy S smartphones from the first to the recent devices around.
 We've ignored variants - the Neo, Plus, Mini, etc - and stuck to the major phones from each line.

 So scan the phones below and see how Samsung has changed its design philosophy as the technology has improved.